 This changed my mind

-Not so long ago I watched a Youtube video from an unlikely looking Indian yogi called “Sadhguru”.
+A few years back I watched a Youtube video from an unlikely looking Indian yogi called “Sadhguru”.
 I have always been put off by Buddhas, New Age stuff, and “enlightened beings”.
 But I decided to brave first impressions and be open to what he had to say.
 I could feel that this man had understood something about life that I was just not getting.

 He sat down and said, with a grin on his face, that he didn’t use his mind continuously – just when he needed to: